dbissell6/DFIR/Blue_Book/Blue_Book.md

 Dynamic analysis techniques involve analyzing the behavior of a program as it executes.
 Techniques like debugging and sandboxing can be used to analyze malware in a controlled environment.
 Debugging allows analysts to step through a program and observe its behavior at runtime.
 Sandboxing involves running a program in an isolated environment to analyze its behavior without risking damage to the host system.

 ### IDA

+IDA is a leading disassembler and debugger used in software reverse engineering, renowned for its in-depth binary analysis capabilities and interactive interface.

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/52f35413-2a06-440a-955a-38a2175c2ca4)